Skip to main content

 | `regulations_browse_cfr` | eCFR | — | Walk the CFR hierarchy (structure mode) or full-text-search the codified CFR (search mode).
 Both feed `regulations_get_cfr_section`. |

-| `regulations_get_cfr_section` | eCFR | — | Read the codified text of a CFR section or whole part — current or as of a past date. |
+| `regulations_get_cfr_section` | eCFR | — | Read the codified text at a CFR location — a section, a whole part, or an appendix — current or as of a past date. |

 | `regulations_get_docket` | Regulations.gov | ✔ | Pull a rulemaking docket and the documents filed in it (NPRM, final rule, supporting materials). |